 - Solar pool heaters use the pool’s existing plumbing system.

 How Do Solar Pool Heaters Work?

-Although solar pool heaters differ from model to model, they all generally work the same way.
+Although solar pool heaters differ from model to model, they all work similarly.

 Solar pool heaters collect warmth from the sun’s direct rays and store this heat in the solar collector, which is found inside the solar heating system.
 The solar collector is responsible for storing this energy and warming the pool water.

-There are two different types of solar collectors and both have different functions.
+There are two types of solar collectors, and both have different functions.

 Flat Plate Collectors

-The flat plate collector is made up of an insulated metal box that contains rows of flow tubes and an absorber plate.
+The flat plate collector comprises an insulated metal box containing rows of flow tubes and an absorber plate.
 The outside of the metal box is usually covered in a transparent glazed material.
 Low iron safety glass is commonly used, which acts as insulation.

 How Do They Work?